 OLC continues to grow in spite of these living conditions.
 OLC operates a multi-campus system in order to reach its geographically dispersed population.
-OLC operates nine instructional centers in each of the reservation’s districts, as well sites in Rapid City, Martin, and on the Cheyenne River Sioux Tribe Reservation.
+OLC operates nine instructional centers in each of the reservation’s districts, as well as sites in Rapid City, Martin, and on the Cheyenne River Sioux Tribe Reservation.
 Administrative offices are headquartered in the reservation’s center, near the town of Kyle.

 Academics and Students

 A true tribal college, 93 percent of OLC’s students identify as Native American.
 Sixty-eight percent are female and 56 percent pursue their studies full-time.
-OLC offers one master’s of arts program, four bachelors’ of arts degree programs, nine bachelors’ of science degree programs, 11 associates’ of arts degree programs, five associates’ of applied science degree programs, and a wide array of certificate programs.
+OLC offers one master’s of arts degree programs, four bachelors’ of arts degree programs, nine bachelors’ of science degree programs, 11 associates’ of arts degree programs, five associates’ of applied science degree programs, and a wide array of certificate programs.
 The college employs 72 full-time and 119 part-time faculty members to teach this course load.